I Know What It’s Like When Unexpected News Changes Everything

 Why I Wrote Siege of the Soul

 Siege of the Soul emerged from my own journey through grief, grace, and the hard theological questions that surface when life fractures your expectations.
-It’s for parents who love their children deeply and are also drowning—because both are true.
-It’s for those tired of Christian platitudes that don’t match their reality, who wonder if they’re allowed to be this exhausted, who need permission to feel everything they’ve been holding back.
+It’s for parents who love their children deeply and are also struggling to reconcile their thoughts and feelings.
+It’s for those tired of Christian platitudes that don’t match their reality, who wonder why they are this exhausted and if they’re allowed to feel everything they’ve been holding back.

 Where Faith and Suffering Meet